snu-ccl/approxCNN/README.md

 As an example for reproducing our results, the command below gives an inference result of the approximate ResNet20 by the proposed composition of minimax polynomials with the precision parameter 14.
 For inference, the argument `--mode` must be set to `inf`.
-It assumes that the CIFAR-10 dataset is located in `../dataset/cifar10`.
+The code assumes that the CIFAR-10 dataset is located in `../dataset/cifar10`.
 You can change the directory of the dataset by setting the argument `--dataset_path`.

 ```
 python main_cifar10.py --mode inf --backbone resnet20 --alpha 14